marcorombach/laravel-aaf-radius/README.md

 # laravel-aaf-radius

-Simple Radius Authentication for 2FA Radius Servers like NetIQ AAF
+Simple Radius Authentication for 2FA Radius Servers like NetIQ AAF.
+To use this package, the Laravel User Model needs at least a field named username.

 ## Installation